timmybytes/resolute-apparel/README.md

 ### React

 Resolute Apparel is bootstrapped from `create-react-app`.
 It does not currently use Hooks, as state is managed by Redux.

-#### Router

 [React-Router](https://reactrouter.com/) handles the url routing with [HashRouter](https://github.com/ReactTraining/react-router/blob/master/packages/react-router-dom/docs/api/HashRouter.md) (rather than the more typical BrowserRouter) to better integrate with GitHub Pages, though there might be some wonkiness in terms of url addresses because of the nature of how HashRouter works.

 ### Styling